-Any other coercions or unjust vexations shall be punished by arresto menor or a fine ranging from 5 pesos to 200 pesos, or both.
+Any other coercions or unjust vexations shall be punished by arresto menor or a fine ranging from One Thousand Pesos (P1,000.00) to not more than Forty Thousand (P40,000.00), or both.

 However, don’t get us wrong.
 Having an annoying face or annoying demeanor is not a crime by itself.
 There must be a positive act on the part of the perpetrator.
 The Supreme Court has defined unjust vexation as any human conduct which, although not productive of some physical or material harm, would unjustly annoy or irritate an innocent person.
 The paramount question is whether the offender’s act causes annoyance, irritation, torment, distress or disturbance to the mind of the person to whom it is directed.

-Consequently, unjust vexation is punishable by imprisonment ranging from 1 day to 30 days and/or a fine of P5 to P200.
-Yes, you read it right – an annoying person can be imprisoned or slapped with a fine insufficient to buy a pack of cigarettes.
+Consequently, unjust vexation is punishable by imprisonment ranging from 1 day to 30 days and/or a fine of P1,000.00 to P40,000.00.
+Yes, you read it right – an annoying person can be imprisoned or slapped with a fine that should have just been used to buy a new cellphone.

 Oh, and yes.
 You can sue that annoying neighbor who sings at the top of his lungs every night for unjust vexation.